IssaIan/portfolio/src/content/contact/index.md

 title: 'Get In Touch'
 ---

 I am currently open to new opportunities.
-I am more tilted towards backend engineering(designing and implementing APIs).
+I work on backend engineering(designing and implementing APIs) and consume this APIs on the front-end with React js.
+I occasionally use React-Native for mobile apps development too.

-Preferred tech: Ruby, Ruby on Rails, Golang, GraphQL
+Preferred tech: Python Flask, Python Django, GraphQL, React js.

 I am also open to relocate.